-Home » All Occasion » March Shoebox with Joy Meadows as our Hostess
+Home » All Occasion » Joy Meadows March 2024 Shoebox Event

 “Stack, Slice & Shuffle” is a fun technique that Joy taught us at our last shoebox event.
 It is like a quilt card, and with a stack of three designer series papers you can have three different looking cards in no time at all.